In an ideal office, communication and teamwork would transpire openly, harmoniously, and productively. The office environment is changing, however.

 Aside from various federal regulations mandating the record-keeping of electronic communications, tracking internal communications improves how your team interacts and collaborates.

 Consider this – what if you knew not only which team members communicate with each other, but how and when, as well.
-In a data-driven world, this information is power – and comprehensive chat history archives provide it.
+In a data-driven world, this information is power – and comprehensive User Activity Logs provide it.

 Discover teams’ preferred features – text chats, chat rooms, voice and video chat, file transfer, and so on – as well as who’s using them and when; so you can pinpoint productive times and maximize teamwork.